sympy/sympy/doc/src/tutorials/intro-tutorial/basic_operations.rst

    print("Solution:", sol)

-   * Added a example of symbolic solving.
+   * Added an example of symbolic solving.

 This code defines a quadratic equation and uses SymPy's solve function to find the symbolic solution.

 <!-- END RELEASE NOTES -->

 You can use other libraries than NumPy.
 For example, to use the standard library math module, use ``"math"``.